 Cologuard is a screening test for colon and rectal cancer.

 The colon sheds cells from its lining every day.
 These cells pass with the stool through the colon.
-The cancer cells may have DNA changes in certain genes.
+Colon cancer cells may have DNA changes in certain genes.
 Cologuard detects the altered DNA.
 The presence of abnormal cells or blood in the stool may indicate cancer or precancer tumors.

 How the Test is Performed